 Data / API - early access

-Four product surfaces, one consistent definition.
+Four planned surfaces, one consistent definition.

 • Signal emission timestamp in UTC